 FOLLOW THESE STEPS:

-1. Review the rules and guidelines in the Schedule of Classes and determine the most appropriate classes for your plants.
+1. Review the rules and guidelines in the Schedule of Classes (2018 form available soon) and determine the most appropriate classes for your plants.
 The show includes categories for specimen and decorative plants, as well as plant groupings, allied interests and educational displays.
 Pot size and plant age are additional considerations for some entries.

 Many specimen classes are organized by plant tribe or subfamily.
 Check the plant classification files provided on the Forms page to cross reference your cacti and succulents to confirm the correct entry categories.